codika-solutions/XibView/README.md

 ## Automation using XCode templates

+### XibView

-If you want to add the template, just download this repo, move to `./xcode-template` and run `./add-xibview-as-xcode-template`.
+If you want to add the template, just download this repo, move to `./xcode-template` and run `./add-xcode-templates.sh`.

 If you do so, you will see a XibView template when you create a new file to your project.